MattThommes/amplify-react-app/readme/README.dev.md

 ## Local project setup

+### Make quick updates to website content

+If you just need to make a quick update to the website content, you can follow these steps:

+1. Load the right Node version: `source ~/.nvm/nvm.sh && nvm use`
+2. Run `npm start` to start the local development server.
+3. Make your changes to the website content.
+4. For new images, run `npm run image-sync` (see [Images](images/README.md)).

 ### Create from template

 1. Create a new Github repo for your new project from the amplify-react-app template: